-Some people find it difficult to look after themselves and their property and their property may become untidy and dirty.
-This may not be serious enough for the Enforcement team to become involved - although other agencies such as Social Services or others may be able to offer support.
+Some people find it difficult to look after themselves and their home.
+As a result their property may become untidy and dirty.
+This may not be serious enough for the Enforcement team to become involved.
+But other agencies such as Social Services or others may be able to offer support.

-In some cases the situation may deteriorate to a level where there are personal hygiene issues, smells, accumulations of waste, possibly infestations of rats, mice, flies and there is a real risk to the health of the occupier and others such as neighbours.
-If you are aware of someone who is living like this who may require our assistance please contact us using the details at the end of this page.
+In some cases the situation may deteriorate to a level where there are personal hygiene issues, smells, accumulations of waste, possibly infestations of rats, mice, flies and there could be a real risk to health.
+If you are aware of someone who is living like this who may need our assistance, please contact us.

-Filthy or verminous premises are properties that are considered verminous (including rats, mice, insects or parasites including their eggs, larvae and pupae) or in such a filthy condition as to be prejudicial to health (usually means that there is rotting food, human or animal excrement inside the property).
+Filthy or verminous premises are properties which are overrun by rats, mice, insects or parasites, or are in such a filthy condition as to be bad for health.
+This usually means that there is rotting food, human or animal excrement inside the property.

-Such properties are frequently characterised by an accumulation of material that can make access to a premises difficult and that may present a physical or fire risk to the occupants or those of adjoining premises.
+Such properties usually have an accumulation of material that can make access to a premises difficult.
+This might present a physical or fire risk to the occupants or those of adjoining premises.

 If a report is received and there is a risk to health, other agencies such as Social Services may also become involved and informal discussions will be undertaken so that the owner/occupier can clean the property.